 Glass slide-based cytokine arrays also utilize the sandwich immunoassay principle, but require much less sample than the membrane-based arrays.
 The capture antibodies are spotted on 75mm x 25mm glass slide solid supports and a corresponding biotinylated detection antibody is utilized for resolving fluorescent signals.
 Each slide is spotted with either 8 or 16 identical antibody arrays (also called “subarrays”).

-Quantibody® arrays are glass slide, quantitative cytokine arrays that combines the high specificity and sensitivity of ELISA with the high throughput of the glass chip-based array.
+Quantibody® arrays are quantitative, glass slide multiplex ELISA cytokine arrays that combines the high specificity and sensitivity of ELISA with the high throughput of the glass chip-based array.
 Within each subarray, the capture antibodies along with controls are spotted in quadruplicate.
 Cytokine standards are provided with these arrays for calculation of target protein concentrations.

 G-series arrays are semi-quantitative, glass-based arrays that measure relative protein expression levels across samples or experimental conditions.
 Unlike Quantibody®, G-Series arrays do not come with cytokine standards.

-Label-based arrays differ from sandwich ELISA-based arrays primarily in the means of detection.
+Label-based cytokine arrays differ from sandwich ELISA-based arrays primarily in the means of detection.
 Instead of using a second biotinylated antigen-specific antibody, sample proteins themselves are labeled with biotin prior to incubation with the capture antibodies.
 In this format, unintended antibody interactions are impossible, thus eliminating limitations on the size of the array panel.
-Available on both glass slide and membrane formats, L-Series arrays ideally suited for biomarker discovery studies and exploratory screens.
+Available on both glass slide and membrane formats, L-Series arrays ideally suited for biomarker discovery studies and exploratory, high-throughput screening.